David Allen — Chicago

 Days 3–7

-- Cleanse once or twice daily; pat dry.
-If using product, very thin layers only.
+- Cleanse once or twice daily and pat dry.

-- Avoid soaking (baths, pools, hot tubs) and avoid heavy sweat on the area.
+- Avoid soaking, baths, pools, hot tubs, and heavy sweat on the area.

-- Wear soft, breathable fabrics.
-Minimize friction and pressure.
+- Wear soft, breathable fabrics and minimize pressure or rubbing.

 Weeks 2–6

-- Resume light activity as comfortable, but still avoid high-friction stress on the area.
+- Resume light activity as comfortable, as long as it does not create friction or stress on the area.

-- No direct sun on the tattoo while it’s healing.
-After healed, use broad-spectrum sunscreen when exposed.
+- After it is fully healed, use broad-spectrum sunscreen when exposed.

 Long-Term Care

-- All tattoos soften a bit over time—this is normal and expected.
+- All tattoos soften a little over time.
+This is normal and expected.

 - If you ever have questions months or years later, you can still reach out.

-- Redness the first 24–48 hours that steadily improves
+- Redness during the first 24–48 hours that steadily improves

 - Mild warmth and tenderness that eases over several days